MacCampbell/g3-lates-inversions/README.md

 The file for generating the supplemental table (Supplemental Table S1) is 607.1-haplotyper.Rmd.

 100-wgs-download.Rmd, 100.1-downsample.sh, 101-all-chroms.Rmd, 102-RAD-seq.Rmd document downloading and alignment of data.

+Intermediate and data files are available at 10.5281/zenodo.12176402